HikaJoe/HikaJoe/README.md

 ## Recent Blog Posts
 <!-- BLOG-POST-LIST:START -->
-If things goes well, this section should automatically be replaced by a list of your blog posts after you commit your readme file.
+This section should be replaced by a list of blog posts.
 <!-- BLOG-POST-LIST:END -->

 <br/>